codebydant/pointcloudToPCD/README.md

 # pointcloudToPCD
-C++ application to convert ply file, txt file or xyz file point cloud to PCD file
+C++ application to convert ply file, txt file or xyz pointcloud to .pcd pointcloud

 -------------------
 ## How to compile